workpeter/Selenium-Cucumber-framework/README.md

 ## Update

-I will be rewriting this early next year.
+I will be rewriting this early next year (ETA 2021).
 There are much needed code design/pattern improvements to be made.
 I will also be uploading a C# version too.